Past-release archive of Microsoft Cloud App Security

 - General usability improvements in the following pages: Policy pages, General settings, Mail settings.

-- In the Alerts table, it is now easier to distinguish between read and unread alerts.
+- In the Alerts table, it's now easier to distinguish between read and unread alerts.
 The read alerts have a blue line to the left and are grayed out to indicate that you already read them.

 - The Activity policy Repeated activity parameters were updated.